 We recommend that patients begin taking their pain medications as soon as they notice the effects of the anesthesia wearing off.

 If you experience mild to moderate pain, you may take one or two tablets of Tylenol or Extra Strength Tylenol, or two to three 200 mg of Ibuprofen (Motrin or Advil) tablets every three to four hours.

 For more severe pain, take the pain medications that are prescribed by your surgeon, and use them as directed.

 Antibiotics can help prevent infection, so make sure you take them as directed.
 Contact us directly if you have any questions.

-Good oral hygiene is essential to good healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
-The day after surgery, the Peridex should be used twice daily; after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
+Good oral hygiene is an important part of the healing process.
+On the night of your surgery, use the Peridex Oral Rinse before bed, if prescribed.
+The day after surgery, use Peridex twice daily, after breakfast and before bed.
+Rinse for at least 30 seconds, then spit it out.
+Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least four or five times a day, especially after meals.

-Wearing your Prosthesis
+Wearing Your Prosthesis